mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

 > [!IMPORTANT]
 > Commands are executing network requests by using `./internal/store` interface that wraps [Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go).
-Before adding a command please make sure that your api exists in the GO SDK.
+Before adding a command, please make sure that your API exists in the GO SDK.

 > [!TIP]
-> Atlas CLI provides an experimental generator, make sure to try it out in [tools/cli-generator](./tools/cli-generator)
+> Atlas CLI provides an experimental generator.
+Make sure to try it out in [tools/cli-generator](./tools/cli-generator)

 ### API Interactions